CatalaLang/catala-book/README.md

 # The Catala book

 This book relies on the [mdbook](https://github.com/rust-lang/mdBook) utility for creating HTML books from Markdown files.

+The dependencies for building the book can be installed through `cargo` with:

+    cargo install mdbook mdbook-curly-quotes

 The book can be previewed locally in a Web browser using the following command:

     mdbook serve --open